 7. Fat Tuesday: lunch, drink deals by the beach, and night life!

 Thanks for reading!
 Have you ever been to Nassau?
-If you have any other suggestions for things to do on the island, I’d love to hear it 🙂
+If you have any other suggestions for things to do in Nassau, I’d love to hear them in the comments below.

 Pin it for later…